microsoft/playwright/docs/src/api/class-clock.md

 ## async method: Clock.setSystemTime
 * since: v1.45

-Sets current system time but does not trigger any timers.
+Sets current system time without pausing, but does not trigger any timers.
+You most likely don't need this.

 **Usage**